flat-software/com.serif.AffinityPhoto2/README.md

-# Flatpak: Affinity Photo 2
+# Flatpak — Affinity Photo 2

 This is a work-in-progress of Affinity Photo 2 running on Wine in a Flatpak.
 While it runs for the most part, it is still quite unstable and relying on it for critical work is not recommended.